 Danny is a senior at the University of North Texas who enjoys all aspects of open source software and Linux.
-He is also a contributor for the Fedora Project.
-You can check out his personal website or follow his Twitter account here.
+You can check out his personal website or follow him on Twitter.

 Linux development can actually get exciting at times, especially when there are some major changes in a piece of software.
 However, you may be preventing yourself from benefitting by not making the right decisions.

 The Lenovo IdeaPad N20P is Lenovo’s first attempt at the Chromebook market.

 Running Linux on a system with a HiDPI display, you may have noticed that everything is either tiny or perhaps just looks weird.
 We’ll help you get a better experience on your HiDPI display.

 School is almost back in session!
 For Linux users, there are two top-notch distributions out there specifically aimed towards education: Edubuntu and UberStudent.